zdravkov/kendo-docs/api/web/panelbar.md

         $("#panelbar").data("kendoPanelBar").bind("expand", onExpand);
     </script>

+### select

+Triggered when an item of a PanelBar is selected.

 #### Event Data

 ##### e.item `Element`

-The expanding item of the PanelBar.
+The selected item of the PanelBar.

-### select

-Triggered when an item of a PanelBar is selected.

 #### Attach select event handler during initialization; detach via unbind()